-Even though the proof of Proposition \eqref{finitudeOfResolventDensity} requires only elementary analysis, it is long and technical; it is therefore presented in the Appendix. \begin{note} It is also a consequence of Proposition \ref{finitudeOfResolventDensity} that for the Ornstein-Uhlenbeck process driven by an $\alpha$-stable L\'evy process which has jumps of both signs, $x$ is polar if and only if $\alpha=1$ or $\alpha\in (0,1)$ and $x=0$.
-Also, the resolvent density $v_\lambda$ has been explicitly computed by Patie in \cite{PatieTwoSided} in the spectrally asymmetric case of index $\alpha\in (1,2)$.
-It is expressed in terms of Novikov's generalization of Hermite's function introduced in \cite{novikovAlphaHermite}. \end{note} \end{example}
+Even though the proof of Proposition \ref{finitudeOfResolventDensity} requires only elementary analysis, it is long and technical; it is therefore presented in the \hyperref[app]{Appendix}.

+\begin{note*} It is also a consequence of Proposition \ref{finitudeOfResolventDensity} that for the Ornstein--Uhlenbeck process driven by an $\alpha$-stable L\'evy process which has jumps of both signs, $x$ is polar if and only if $\alpha=1$ or $\alpha\in(0,1)$ and $x=0$.
+Also, the resolvent density $v_\lambda$ has been explicitly computed by Patie in \cite{PatieTwoSided} in the spectrally asymmetric case of index $\alpha\in(1,2)$.
+It is expressed in terms of Novikov's generalization of Hermite's function introduced in \cite{novikovAlphaHermite}. \end{note*}